 Factors that affect the cost of kava include:

-- The origin — rare sources of kava are more expensive (such as Samoa, Tongoa, or Papua New Guinea)
+Rare sources of kava are more expensive (such as Samoa, Tongoa, or Papua New Guinea)

-- The type of kava product — capsules and tinctures are more affordable than raw kava powder (due to added costs during shipping and storage)
+Capsules and tinctures are more affordable than raw kava powder (due to added costs during shipping and storage)

 The main factor that drives up the cost of kava is the potency.
 It’s surprisingly difficult to secure potent kava because the countries in which this plant is grown have the most users.
 The best kava never leaves the islands of Vanuatu, Fiji, or Tonga.